|Who:||Grades 6 - 12|

 |Where:||Exploration Outpost in the Orthwein Animal Nutrition Center and Zoo grounds.|

-Whether your favorite continent is Africa or South America, we have a program for you.
+Whether your favorite continent is Africa or North America, we have a program for you.
 In this one-of-a-kind overnight experience, you can choose the continent that your students will explore.
 We will take a close look at the ecology of your continent and the conservation issues affecting wildlife.
-Participants will interact with animals, play an interactive game, and go on a conservation tour all while focusing on animals, their challenges and adaptations.
-Students will be able to identify animals from various countries and will begin to understand what environmental issues threaten their chosen continent.
+Participants will play an interactive game, and go on a conservation tour all while focusing on the animals' challenges and adaptations.
+Students will be able to identify animals from various biomes and will begin to understand what environmental issues threaten their chosen continent.
 Each program will highlight a conservation project that the Zoo is working on.

 Your choices are:

-Africa: Grevy's zebra in the horn of Africa, carnivores in central Africa, mountain gorillas in Rwanda, biodiversity in the Saharan region
+Africa: Grevy's zebra in the horn of Africa, carnivores in central Africa, biodiversity in the Saharan region

 For more information or to register, please contact the Overnight Programs Coordinator, at (314) 646-4614 or by e-mail at email@example.com.